esyede/rakit/packages/docs/data/session/usage.md

 ## Retrieving Items

-You can use the `get()` method to retrieve items from the session, including flash data.
-Just specify which item's key you want to retrieve:
+`get()` reads an item back by its key, flash data included:

 ```php
 $name = Session::get('name');
 ```

-By default, it will return `NULL` if the session item does not exist.
-However, you can provide a default value as the second parameter if needed:
+A missing item gives `NULL`, unless a default is passed as the second argument:

 ```php
 $name = Session::get('name', 'Andi');